 Christmas can too often feel like a purely commercial event rather than a celebration of family and unity.
 Injecting a bit of your own festive spirit into your efforts could help you push ahead of competitors.

-Though a lot of festive marketing can take pretty similar forms, standing out from the competition at Christmas is far from impossible for local businesses.
-Your own unique selling points are the bedrock of your success here, so make the most of them.
-Whether you pride yourself on, find out what makes you special and shout it from the rooftops.
+Your empathy as a brand in the current circumstances and your unique selling points are the bedrocks of your success here, so make the most of them.
+Whatever you pride yourself on, find out what makes you special and shout it from the rooftops.